-The main brief was to upgrade and improve the facilities of the existing sites to ensure that the site were visitor friendly.
-The design and materials used in both sites carefully considered with sustainability and ease of maintenance in mind.
-As these are Nature Reserves, showcasing the natural beauty of the sites and its surroundings was one of the primary objectives.
+The main task is to upgrade and improve the facilities of the existing venue to ensure the venue is tourist friendly.
+The design and materials used in both venues have been carefully considered with sustainability and ease of maintenance in mind.
+Since these are nature reserves, showcasing the natural beauty of these sites and their surroundings was one of the main goals.

 "Elevated on high stilts due to high flood level."